-"What are these white blisters on my pubic area?
+"What are these white blisters on my pubic area?"

 I'm a 22 male but despite the fact that I'm a virgin, I'm having symptoms of what looks like and STD.
 They are grey spots that pop up on my pubic region (mostly beneath the pubic har) and form into large blisters, then break and heal over.
 What is this?
 I keep reading online that I should go to and STD clinic, but I KNOW it's not an STD.

 If you have specific concerns, a dermatologist or skin specialist can be of help.
 There are many sexually transmitted disease that can appear as you describe.
 Keep in mind many of these such as herpes does not require penis to vagina sexual contact to be transmitted.
 Oral or anal sex or even non-penetrating contacting can result in transmission.
 There are other conditions that can causes a similar appearance.
 Firstly, folliculitis is a condition that results from inflammation of the hair beds.
 This is common in the pubic area which is a warm and moist area.
 This is often caused by a bacterial infection and can be treated with antibiotics.
 Another concern could be an allergic reaction.
 Hives can appear as you describe and can be to detergents or fragrances that you use.
 Hidradenitis suppurtiva is another condition which is caused by inflammation of the sweat glands.
 There are many other skin conditions like psoriasis that can start only in the pubic area.
 See your doctor.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.